EPCCed/archer2-intro-to-lammps/_episodes/01-connecting.md

 * [Connecting to ARCHER2](https://docs.archer2.ac.uk/user-guide/connecting/)

+## MFA/TOTP

+Multi-factor authentication, under the form of timed one-time passwords, are now mandatory on ARCHER2 accounts.
+To create one, please follow the instructions in our [SAFE documentation](https://docs.archer2.ac.uk/user-guide/connecting/#mfa-time-based-one-time-passcode-totp-code).

 ## Data transfer services: scp, rsync, Globus Online

 ARCHER2 supports a number of different data transfer mechanisms.
 The one you choose depends